 Watch a short introduction and continue learning about this year’s theme (or read the unedited transcript):

-Richard dives deep into this theme with 1-2 week segments over a full year (see a rough outline below).
+Richard dives deep into this theme with 1-2-week segments over a full year (see an outline below).
 Every Saturday includes a summary of the previous week’s meditations and an invitation to contemplative practice.
 “Gateway to Presence” (at the bottom of each meditation) is an invitation to deepen your experience of reading that day’s reflection.

 Please join our growing community of people finding support from these meditations in their daily lives.
 We offer them with our hearts full of hope that they will meet you where you are and provide a contemplative experience.
 Learn about contemplative prayer and other forms of meditation.

 Find previous years’ meditations in the web archive.
 See 2019 topics linked below.